robak86/hardwired/packages/react/README.md

 });
 ```

-### Implicit Dependencies
+### unbound Dependencies

 There are cases, where some objects injected into the component need to be parametrized. (e.g. using
 props).
-For such scenarios hardwired provides `implicit` definitions, for which the values can
+For such scenarios hardwired provides `unbound` definitions, for which the values can
 be provided at runtime.
 The following example would enable
 adding multiple labeled instances of counters from the getting-started section.